The Hobbit Tolkien Fan Edit Recut

 Special Features

-• While many flashbacks and sideplots were cut, a lot of footage had potential to be enjoyable in its own right.
-All material has been editied under the same goals as the main feature.
+• While many flashbacks and sideplots were cut, a lot of footage had potential to be enjoyable in its own right and was decently accurate to the Tolkien lore as described in his other works outside of The Hobbit.
+All material has been edited under the same philosophies as the main feature.
 Consistent visual changes applied.

 • I have created my own "Durin's Folk" 3-part series of flashbacks that focuses on Thorin & the Dwarves, giving both more depth to his character and general historical context.
 These sequences did an adequate job of adapating Tolkien's lore, specifically from The Lord of the Rings Appendices.